 Peak child is a key indicator of population growth trends.
-The first point about ‘Peak Child’ is to understand the concept.
-The second point about Peak Child is the rather amazing fact that the world may have reached peak child.
+The first point about ‘Peak Child’ is to understand this key concept.
+The second point about Peak Child is the rather amazing fact that the world may have already reached peak child.
 This is a truth so contrary to preconceptions that even after seeing the data, it still seems hard to digest.
 The implications include the future of investments, economics, global warming, and how we picture the future of humanity.

 - What is ‘Peak Child’?

 - The Data: Are We Really There Yet?
 Really?

 - How did we get here: the global fall in births per woman.

 - Birth rates have already dropped from over 5 to less 2.5 .. the level of sustainability

 - Why did birth rates need to fall?

 - OK: so why is there still population growth?